scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Local symbols must be unique within the underlying document, but they don't have to be unique across multiple documents.
-For example, at the time of writing `semanticdb-scalac` produces local symbols named `local0`, `local1`, etc, with the counter resetting to zero for every new document.
+For example, at the time of writing the Scalac-based SemanticDB producer generates local symbols named `local0`, `local1`, etc, with the counter resetting to zero for every new document.

 In the future, we may extend SemanticDB to make local symbols more unique, but we haven't yet found a way to do that without sacrificing performance and payload size.
 In the meanwhile, when global uniqueness is required, tool authors are advised to accompany local symbols with `TextDocument.uri`.

 **Multi symbols**.
-Are used to model references to a set of multiple definitions at once.
+Represent references to multiple definitions at once.
 For example, this is occasionally useful to support corner cases of Scala, e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.

 Multi symbol format is a concatentation of the underlying symbol formats interspersed with a semicolon (`;`).
 Within a multi symbol, the underlying